 Students in this course will learn to use the concepts and methods of ethnography of communication by developing and carrying out a research project on language and social interaction.
 You will learn how social interaction is organized, how to document and study it, and how to address such evidence to to anthropological and applied problems.
 The goal for the course will be for each student to produce a report based on their research and for the work to be of sufficient substance, quality, and intellectual and/or applied significance, that it would be an ideal submission for the UA Undergraduate Research & Creativity Conference in the following semester.
 Students will finish the course with a critical and sophisticated understanding of how social interaction works in a variety of contexts.

 A cross-cultural overview of medical systems, and the health, illness, and healing experiences within them.
 Patients and healers will be studied through the lens of etiology, help seeking, diagnosis and treatment.
 Writing proficiency within this discipline is required for a passing grade in this course.

-A review of selected aspects of the customs, social systems, and cultures of European societies.
+A review of selected aspects of the customs, social systems, and cultures of societies in east and central Europe.
 Writing proficiency within this discipline is required for a passing grade in this course.